fnelson4314/Coding-Language-Notes/CodingLanguages/django.md

 ### Model, View, and Template

 - Instead of the normal MVC pattern that other programs may follow, django uses an MVT pattern or model, view, and template
+- Templates are basically incomplete html files waiting to be filled in by the programmer
 - A "templates"(it should be named exactly like this) folder should be created inside your app folder where we will house our .html files
 - In views, we can begin bringing in some template content to show on your website using **render** which renders a given template and returns an  HttpResponse object
 ```python